October 7, 2020

 Naturally, leads generated from a demand driven audience has a higher closing rate than social media campaigns because they are looking for an immediate solution to their problem.

-Though cost per lead from Google Ads is higher, unless you have an exceptionally visual social media ad campaign, the overall ad ROI for Google Ads is usually still higher compared to social media ad campaigns.
+While cost per lead from Google Ads is higher, unless you have visually impactful video content that generates viral engagement on social media, chances are you will be getting a better ROAS for Google Ads compared to social media ads.

 2. Doesn’t Work Well as a Benchmarking Tool

-While benchmarking is a great way to measure performance, it is extremely misleading to benchmark cost per lead against other industries as there are many other factors that can influence cost per lead.
+While benchmarking is a great way to measure performance, it is extremely misleading to benchmark cost per lead against other industries.

 Let’s take second hand car industry for an example.

-The definition of a lead can vary across industries as well.
-Some consider a complimentary trial sign up as a lead which could potentially be converted into sales while some consider a lead only when the prospect comes down for a tour.
+One might consider an email reply as a lead while others might only consider trial sign up as a lead.
 With inconsistency in its definition, it is difficult to benchmark average cost per lead across industries.

 3. Doesn’t Include Hidden Costs